ajones/MMM-AppleWeatherKit/README.md

 This module is set to be 300px wide by default.
 If you wish to override it, you can add the following to your `custom.css` file:

 ```
-.MMM-DarkSkyForecast .module-content {
+.MMM-AppleWeatherKit .module-content {
   width: 500px; /* adjust this to taste */
 }
 ```

 Most important elements of this module have one or more class names applied.
-Examine the `MMM-DarkSkyForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.
+Examine the `MMM-AppleWeatherKit.css` or inspect elements directly with your browser of choice to determine what class you would like to override.

 ## For Module Developers